ArchanaSharmaGIS/Urbanization-Impact-LST/README.md

 ## Objective
 The main objective of this project is to examine the impact of urbanization on LST in Nagpur district by:

-Analyzing NDVI and LST values over time.
+-Analyzing NDVI and LST values over time.
-Correlating vegetation changes with temperature variation.
+-Correlating vegetation changes with temperature variation.
-Mapping LST variations across urban and rural areas.
+-Mapping LST variations across urban and rural areas.

 ## Data and Methods